GOP hits Kansas governor hard on trans athletes, her new ad

 In the ad, Kelly looks into the camera and says: “Of course men should not play girls’ sports.
 OK, we all agree there,” before criticizing Schmidt on school funding issues.

 Her campaign launched the ad after a Republican Governors Association ad featured a collegiate swimmer criticizing Kelly.
-That followed four other ads in which the RGA raised the issue, and Schmidt says in his most recent television spot that Kelly is aligned with groups pushing “the transgender agenda.”
+That followed five other ads in which the RGA raised the issue, including one last week in which Schmidt says Kelly is aligned with groups pushing “the transgender agenda.”

 The swimmer featured in the last RGA ad, University of Kentucky graduate Riley Gaines, said in a phone interview that she was surprised by Kelly’s ad because, “It’s not aligning with anything she’s said thus far.”